maulikparamar/java_project/README.md

 # java_project
 java manage invoice

-Sql Folder use to make a sql esay way.
+Sql Folder use to make a sql easy way.

 bill folder is example to java